RMI/plastics-guidance/specs/technical_specification.md

 Each ResinDetail MUST be encoded as a JSON object

 ### 4.6.
 Data Type RenewableEnergyRating
-RenewableEnergyRating is defined in Appendix B of RMI's Plastics Emissions Reporting Guidance.
+RenewableEnergyRating is defined in Appendix B of RMI's Plastics Extrusion and Molding Guidance.
 Valid values are:
 **Tier1**
 **Tier2**